jmcuneo/a4-components-a25/README.md

 **Alignment**
   - Most items are center aligned, with some exceptions such as buttons and input fields.
 These are usually right aligned to make them easier to find.
 **Proximity**
   - Information is grouped together based on its relevance.
 I made sure to put some thought into the layout of the /enter-data page, such as the order of the input fields.
+For example, the first and last name fields are next to each other since they are closely related.
+The date of birth field is below these two fields, as it is also personal information but not as closely related.
+Next I have preferred gender, since it is also personal information.
+Finally, I have the state field, which is less personal information and more location-based.

 ## Additional Libraries/Frameworks Used
 Here is a list of additional libraries used (as seen in package.json):